FlowPlan-G2P: A Structured Generation Framework for Transforming Scientific Papers into Patent Descriptions: Methodology

+A plan candidate is constructed by prompting the LLM to assign each node of $G^*$ to a single best-fitting section from the canonical set: \textit{Field}, \textit{Background}, \textit{Summary}, \textit{Detailed Description}, and \textit{Effects}.
+This assignment is guided by hierarchical embeddings aligned with each section's functional role.
 We generate $k=5$ candidate plans and employ a gating mechanism to evaluate their intra-section connectivity and semantic consistency:

 where $C_i$ measures internal link density within section $S_i$.
 Semantic consistency is computed using an entropy-based measure of node type homogeneity: $Sim_i = 1 - H(S_i)/H_{\max}$, where $H(S_i)$ denotes the entropy of node type distribution within section $S_i$, penalizing heterogeneous groupings.
-A plan is accepted if $C \ge \tau_C = 0.5$ and $Sim \ge \tau_S = 0.6$; in cases where no plan meets these criteria, the candidate with the highest combined score is selected as a fallback to ensure robustness.
+A plan is accepted if $C \ge \tau_C = 0.5$ and $Sim \ge \tau_S = 0.6$.
+These thresholds were selected via grid search over $\tau_C \in \{0.3, 0.4, 0.5, 0.6, 0.7\}$ and $\tau_S \in \{0.4, 0.5, 0.6, 0.7, 0.8\}$ on a 20-pair development set; performance remains stable (LPC variation $< 0.3$) within $\tau_C \in [0.4, 0.6]$ and $\tau_S \in [0.5, 0.7]$, confirming low sensitivity to specific threshold choices.
+In cases where no plan meets these criteria, the candidate with the highest combined score is selected as a fallback.
 Furthermore, rule-based heuristics prune configurations that violate domain conventions, such as placing embodiments before technical problems or dissociating figures from implementations.
-The global narrative flow is constrained to follow the logical sequence:

 The resulting plan $\mathcal{P}$ guarantees that the final description adheres to legal drafting conventions while maintaining paragraph-level coherence.
 This stage outputs a verified, structured outline that guides text realization in the subsequent phase.